 2. All participants understand that their work will be shown at least once during the International Festival of Winter Cinema.

 4. All non-English films with dialogue must have English subtitles.
 All screenplays must be in English and written in proper screenplay format.

-7. The IFWC shall not be held responsible for any audiovisual materials that are damaged as part of the submission or exhibition process.
+8. The IFWC shall not be held responsible for any audiovisual materials that are damaged as part of the submission or exhibition process.

-8. If you submit an exhibition copy by mail and want it returned to you, please include a pre-addressed envelope with sufficiently paid postage in your exhibition package.
+9. If you submit an exhibition copy by mail and want it returned to you, please include a pre-addressed envelope with sufficiently paid postage in your exhibition package.

-10. The IFWC reviews all submissions but shall not be held responsible for any incomplete submissions, including those that affect final decisions.
+11. The IFWC reviews all submissions but shall not be held responsible for any incomplete submissions, including those that affect final decisions.
 For all technical issues related to your submission please contact filmfreeway.com.

-11. The IFWC encourages filmmakers to attend the Festival but cannot pay for travel costs at this time.
+12. The IFWC encourages filmmakers to attend the Festival but cannot pay for travel costs at this time.

-12. Filmmakers of any age may submit to the festival.
+13. Filmmakers of any age may submit to the festival.
 Filmmakers under 18 years of age whose films are selected may be asked to provide parental/guardian consent for certain approvals.

 14. Applicants requesting short screenplay feedback will receive the feedback as a 1 to 2 page evaluation written by an Academy Nicholl Fellowship quarter-finalist by January 1, 2020.
 Not all script applications that receive feedback will be selected for a cold reading.